HazemLotfy74/bookly_app/README.md

-# bookly

-A new Flutter project.
+## 📖 Bookly App

+A Flutter application that allows users to explore books using Google Books API, with a smooth and modern user experience.

-## Getting Started
+## ✨ Features

-application that use google books api to show the free books
+- 📚 Fetch books from Google Books API
+- 🔄 Infinite scrolling with pagination for a smooth user experience
+- ❤️ Add books to favorites and access them
+- 🔍 Search for books by title or category
+- 🎨 Clean and intuitive user interface